 In her work she explores the increasingly blurred boundaries between material and digital realities.
 She is particularly interested in the convergences between different memory systems (from Geology to Digital Memory) and how the ubiquity and pervasive nature of Digital Technology is reframing our spatial and temporal perspective.

 Her films and installations often use metafiction, postproduction and geo-tools to unfold layered realities that connect humans, technology and nature.
 Her current research focuses on humanity’s constant struggle with its temporal and spatial limitations, and how this struggle has driven civilisation and technology to change our relation with nature, time and our understanding of life itself.

-María holds a BA from the US (University of the Arts, Sevilla) and graduated Cum Laude from the Master of Film at the Netherlands Film Academy in Amsterdam, where she also won the AHK jury award for the best Master Project at Amsterdam University of the Arts.
+María holds a BA from the US (University of the Arts, Sevilla) and graduated Cum Laude from the Master of Film at the Netherlands Film Academy in Amsterdam, where she also won the Dutch AHK Award for best Master Project.